MariaBeatriceNamatovu/image-search-engine/README.md

 ## Features

 - **Image Search**: Users can enter keywords in the search bar to find relevant images.
-- **Responsive Design**: The application is designed to be responsive, ensuring a seamless experience on various devices.
 - **Interactive User Interface**: The use of JavaScript enhances the interactivity of the application, providing a dynamic user experience.

 ## Getting Started